Douglas G. Baird : Courses and Seminars

 Douglas G. Baird

 This course examines the basic principles of commercial law, including negotiable instruments, letters of credit, negotiable documents of title, and agency.
+The grade is based on a final in-class examination.

 Douglas G. Baird